maxcwolf/linux-on-windows-guide/README.md

 _The default command line shell for Linux is Bash, which is fine.
 However, we are going to use Zsh (also known as Z-Shell).
 Zsh has many ease of use benefits as well as the ability to customize your Linux shell with Oh-My-Zsh.
 Oh-My-Zsh allows us to install many useful plugins as well as change the look and feel of your terminal which can greaty increase developer productivity when working in the command line._

+We will not be discussing the full range of amazing plugins and settings that can be used in Oh-My-Zsh in this guide.
+I plan on adding additional documentation on this later.

 Some of the time saving and convenience benifits of using Zsh with Oh-My-Zsh include:

 - Command validation